rust-lang/book/second-edition/nostarch/chapter15.md

 and another pair.
 These pairs containing pairs form a list.

-The cons function concept has made its way into more general functional programming jargon: “to cons x onto y” informally means to construct a new container instance by putting the element x at the start of this new container, followed by the container y.
+The cons function concept has made its way into more general functional programming jargon: “to cons *x* onto *y*” informally means to construct a new container instance by putting the element *x* at the start of this new container, followed by the container *y*.

 Each item in a cons list contains two elements: the value of the current item and the next item.
 The last item in the list contains only a value called `Nil`